Guide to studying Education

 Education is a rewarding subject area where you'll learn how to share your knowledge and help shape future generations.

 Education is more than just teaching.
-It's an interdisciplinary subject that draws on sociology, psychology, history and philosophy to help us understand and broaden our knowledge about how people of all ages learn, and the factors that can impact positively and negatively on this.
+It's an interdisciplinary subject that draws on sociology, psychology, history and philosophy.
+It helps us understand and broaden our knowledge about how people of all ages learn and the factors that can impact this positively and negatively.

 Similar courses for Education include: